legacysurvey/legacysurvey/pages/pubs.rst

 .. _`Gaia GraL: Gaia DR2 Gravitational Lens Systems.
 V. Doubly-imaged QSOs discovered from entropy and wavelets`: https://ui.adsabs.harvard.edu/abs/2019arXiv191208977K
 .. _`The Impact of Merging on The Origin of Kinematically Misaligned and Counter-rotating Galaxies in MaNGA`: https://ui.adsabs.harvard.edu/abs/2019arXiv191204522L
-.. _`The Sixteenth Data Release of the Sloan Digital Sky Surveys: First Release from the APOGEE-2 Southern Survey and Full Release of eBOSS Spectra`: https://ui.adsabs.harvard.edu/abs/2019arXiv191202905A
 .. _`The Assembly of the First Massive Black Holes`: https://ui.adsabs.harvard.edu/abs/2019arXiv191105791I
 .. _`Probing the galaxy-halo connection with total satellite luminosity`: https://ui.adsabs.harvard.edu/abs/2019arXiv191104507T
-.. _`The Co-Evolution of Galaxies and the Cool Circumgalactic Medium Probed with the SDSS and DESI Legacy Imaging Surveys`: https://ui.adsabs.harvard.edu/abs/2019arXiv191101271L
-.. _`Multi-tracer extension of the halo model: probing quenching and conformity in eBOSS`: https://ui.adsabs.harvard.edu/abs/2019arXiv191005095A
 .. _`Deep Imaging of Diffuse Light Around Galaxies and Clusters: Progress and Challenges`: https://ui.adsabs.harvard.edu/abs/2019arXiv190909456M
 .. _`Radio-Optical Alignment of Radio Galaxies`: https://ui.adsabs.harvard.edu/abs/2019arXiv190809989V
 .. _`The Accretion History of AGN: A Newly Defined Population of Cold Quasars`: https://ui.adsabs.harvard.edu/abs/2019arXiv190804795K